dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 > __Disclaimer__: We will not use submissions for any commercial purposes.
 However, we can use the submissions for educational purposes.

-The baseline that I will be measuring against is 'clang -O3 -march=core-avx2').
+The baseline that I will be measuring against is 'clang -ffast-math -O3 -march=core-avx2').

 If you're willing to submit your work __subscribe to Denis' [mailing list]({{ page.url }}#mc_embed_signup)__ and then send all that you have via email.